GoogleCloudPlatform/cortex-data-foundation/README.md

 1. Create or identify a profile in Salesforce that
       *   Is granted `permission for Apex REST Services & API Enabled` under **System Permissions**.
       *   Is granted `View All` permission for all objects that you would like to replicate.
-For example, Account, Cases, etc. Check for restrictions or issues with your security administrator.
+For example, Accounts, Cases, etc. Check for restrictions or issues with your security administrator.
-      *   Is ideally **not granted any permissions related to user interface login** like Salesforce Anywhere in Lightning Experience,Salesforce Anywhere on Mobile,Lightning Experience User,Lightning Login User & etc. Check for restrictions or issues with your security administrator.
+      *   Is ideally **not granted any permissions related to user interface login** like Salesforce Anywhere in Lightning Experience, Salesforce Anywhere on Mobile, Lightning Experience User, Lightning Login User & etc. Check for restrictions or issues with your security administrator.
-2. Create or use identify existing user in Salesforce.
+2. Create or identify existing user in Salesforce.
 You need to know the user's **user name**, **password**, and **security token**.
       *   This should ideally be a user dedicated to execute this replication.
       *   The user should be assigned to the profile you have created or identified in Step 1.
       *   You can see **User Name** and reset **Password** here.
       *   You can [reset the security token](https://help.salesforce.com/s/articleView?id=sf.user_security_token.htm&type=5) if you do not have it and it is not used by another process.
 3. Create a [Connected App](https://help.salesforce.com/s/articleView?id=sf.connected_app_overview.htm&type=5).
-It will be the only communication channel to establish connection to Salesforce from the external world with the help of profile, Salesforce API, standard user credentials and its security token.
+It will be the only communication channel to establish the connection to Salesforce from the external world with the help of a profile, Salesforce API, standard user credentials, and its security token.
       *   Follow the instructions to [enable OAuth Settings for API Integration](https://help.salesforce.com/s/articleView?id=sf.connected_app_create_api_integration.htm&type=5).
       *   Make sure `Require Secret for Web Server Flow` and `Require Secret for Refresh Token Flow` are enabled in **API (Enabled OAuth Settings)** section.
       *   See [the documentation](https://help.salesforce.com/s/articleView?id=sf.connected_app_rotate_consumer_details.htm&type=5) on how to get your **consumer key** (which will be later used as your **Client ID**).
 Check with your security administrator for issues or restrictions.